grhuangmsft/azure-powershell/src/Support/Support.Autorest/docs/Az.Support.md

 If a ticket was created more than 18 months ago, a request for data might cause an error.

 ### [Get-AzSupportTicketsNoSubscription](Get-AzSupportTicketsNoSubscription.md)
-Get ticket details for a specific support ticket.
+Get details for a specific support ticket.
 Support ticket data is available for 18 months after ticket creation.
 If a ticket was created more than 18 months ago, a request for data might cause an error.